3dharmadev/ONLINE-SWEET-MART/README.md

-# ONLINE SWEET MART
+ # ONLINE SWEET MART REST API

 ![Online Sweet Mart Logo](https://github.com/3dharmadev/ONLINE-SWEET-MART/blob/main/src/main/webapp/images/logo.png)

 ## Introduction

-The "ONLINE SWEET MART" is a full-stack web application designed to offer a delightful shopping experience for a wide variety of sweets and confectionery items.
-This project was developed collaboratively by a team of four individuals in just four days.
-The application provides both customers and administrators with essential features for a seamless shopping and management experience.
+The "ONLINE SWEET MART" REST API is designed to provide backend functionality for managing a delightful shopping experience for a wide variety of sweets and confectionery items.
+This project was collaboratively developed by a team of four individuals in just four days.
+The API is intended to be used by front-end applications to offer essential features for a seamless shopping and management experience.

 ## Features